jcadenas/ackApp/docs/README.md

 ### Phase 2: Messages Model, API, and components (3 days)

-**Objective:** Messages can be created, & read through the API.
+**Objective:** Messages can be created, read, updated & destroyed through the API.
 Integrate websockets in order to see live updates.

 ### Phase 3: Channels (2 days)

-**Objective:** Messages belong to Channels that can be created & read through the API.
+**Objective:** Messages belong to Channels that can be created, read, updated & destroyed through the API.

 ### Phase 4: Teams (2 day)

-**Objective:** Channels belong to Teams that can be created & read through the API.
+**Objective:** Channels belong to Teams that can be created, read, updated & destroyed through the API.

 ### Phase 5: Polish (1 day, W2 Th 6pm)